Noncommutative Iwasawa theory arising from Hecke algebras

-In this context, the $p$-adic L-function of $\ad{\rho_f}$ over the quotient field of $\IIG$ is constructed by Hida and Tilouine in the case $F=\Q$.
-If $F$ is totally real and its ring of integers has class number one, then the $p$-adic L-function has been constructed by Hsin-Tai Wu (\cite{wu}).
-In general, it has been constructed by Rosso in \cite[Theorem 7.2]{rosso}.
-The Main conjecture over the field $\Q$ is also proven for the Selmer group of the adjoint in \cite{urban} in some cases and over totally real fields $F$ in certain cases in \cite[Section 10]{rosso}.
+In the case $F=\Q$, the $p$-adic L-function of $\ad{\bosym\rho}$ over the quotient field of $\IIG$ is constructed by Hida and Tilouine.
+If $F$ is a totally real field with ring of integers class number one, then the $p$-adic L-function has been constructed by Hsin-Tai Wu (\cite{wu}).
+In general, for totally real number fields, it has been constructed by Rosso in \cite[Theorem 7.2]{rosso}.
+The Main conjecture over the field $\Q$ has been proven for the Selmer group of the adjoint in \cite{urban} and \cite{rosso}.